nydel/muclr/README.md

 multi-user common lisp repl
 ========

-About MUCLR: Know this Common Lisp system to comprise a part of the larger :MUCLR project, which may contain multiple subsystems/subpackages nodally- related to the master.
+Know this Common Lisp system to comprise a part of the larger :MUCLR project, which may contain multiple subsystems/subpackages nodally-related to the master.

 Here have we :MUCLR-SERVER which creates server objects to optionally register with the :MUCLR master listing - accept and handle incoming requests from end-